 Syringe Pump Flow Rate Control

 Depending on the application and scale of the dosing reaction, syringe pump flow requirements may entail very small injection volumes or rates.
-A dual piston pump with micro-stepping ability and concise flow rate control is well-suited in this case.
+A dual channel syringe pump with micro-stepping ability and concise flow rate control is well-suited in this case.
 Lab-scale dosing for research and development may include flow rates ranging from sub-nanoliter to hundreds of milliliters per min, volumes which require flexibility in syringe sizes and exchange capabilities.